Last night, I watched a movie about monarchs in medieval Europe.

 The corrupt officials put together an evil plan to make the King unpopular among his own people.

 The plan which the evil officials hatched was to ensure the King’s trusted surrogates never made it to any place the King wanted to visit.

 Anytime the King made plans to visit a city, the corrupt officials would intercept his message to his surrogates LOVE and OPEN MINDEDNESS.

 The corrupt officials made sure King Jay’s Lo-op never got his message.

 After intercepting the King’s message to Lo-op, the corrupt officials would then send their own rascals to the city the King intended to visit.

-The wretched monsters the corrupt officials sent ahead of the King instead of his appointed surrogates were known as PRIDE and JUDGING.
+The wretched monsters the corrupt officials sent ahead of the King instead of his trusted surrogates were known as PRIDE and JUDGING.

 PRIDE and JUDGING were experts at wreaking havoc for the King.

-They served the bidding of the corrupt officials to perfection while causing lots of trouble to the loving King.
+They served the bidding of the corrupt officials to perfection while causing lots of trouble for the loving King.